 But if you're looking to get all your devices connected today, the Samsung SmartThings hub is your best option, as it connects to a wide variety of products, and is fairly easy to set up and use.
 If you don't have a lot of smart home gadgets—say, just a thermostat and some LED bulbs—then the Amazon Echo ($179) or the Echo Dot ($49) may be a better choice.
 If you want the ability to search for anything by voice in your home, then the Google Home ($129) could be your best bet, though its integration with other smart home devices is still in its infancy.
 However, it can automatically stream content to Google Cast-enabled televisions, something Alexa can't do.

-Wink recently announced the second generation of its hub, the $99 Wink Hub 2, which also can work with a wide gamut of smart home devices, and can also be controlled using Amazon's Alexa.
-It's now on sale at Amazon and Home Depot.
+Wink recently announced the second generation of its hub, the $99 Wink Hub 2, which also can work with a wide gamut of smart home devices, and can also be controlled using Amazon's Alexa and now Google Home.

 Check out our summary of all the smart home hubs we've reviewed below, and tell us in the comments whether you've tried one of these devices or whether you see the need for one.